Nora Barlow: Scientific research

 She worked as a research assistant at the John Innes Institute from 1905, and studied plant genetics under William Bateson at Cambridge in 1906, a centre for pioneering genetics research, and was an active member of the Cambridge University Genetics Society.
 She published papers on her study of the primrose flower in 1913 and 1923 which drew on her grandfather's The Different Forms of Flowers on Plants of the Same Species.

 She did not publish any further work after her marriage, but she continued her study in genetics throughout her family life.
 She carried out controlled cross pollinations, including in aquilegia.
 She visited the John Innes Institute every summer to observe the plants that had grown there.

 She was among the founders of the Genetics Society in 1919, and regularly attended its meetings, maintaining contact with friends including Ronald Fisher.

 Darwin's editor

 Her first book as editor was a new edition of The Voyage of the Beagle (1933).

 She published an unexpurgated version of The Autobiography of Charles Darwin, which had previously had personal and religious material removed by his son, Francis.
 She also edited several collections of letters and notes, including correspondence between Darwin and John Stevens Henslow, his mentor.

 Legacy

-The Columbine flower cultivar Aquilegia "Nora Barlow" is named after her.
+A cultivar of Aquilegia vulgaris, 'Nora Barlow', is named after her.
+A double-flowered columbine, hybridization has altered 'Nora Barlow' since it was discovered in Barlow's garden in the early 1980s.

 Nora Barlow appears as a supporting character in Scott Westerfeld's 2009 young adult steampunk novels Leviathan, Behemoth, and Goliath.
 In Westerfeld's alternate history series, Barlow is re-imagined as a prominent genetic engineer and diplomat.